Kenna has worked in the entertainment business for over 20 years, promoting special events with musicians, celebrities, and dignitaries.

 Electronic Music Scene

 The electronic music scene is no longer new to the mainstream.
-It is DJs like Micro who put it there to say for an all-night dance party with twirls and edgy dance floor moves in each city he plays music.
+DJs like Micro put the sounds there for an all-night dance party with twirls and edgy dance floor moves in each city he plays music.

 Even fitness devotees work out and train with some of the most uplifting techno music ever.
 Each new talent that arrives at the scene means techno will live another century.